rubys/wunderbar/docs/Chat.md

 end
 ```
-But the most interesting part of the HTML in this demo is the `script` element.
-The first line creates a WebSocket using the value of `@socket`, an instance
-variable defined outside of the script and referenced inside.

 As `$` is not a valid method name in Ruby, Wunderbar maps `~` to `jQuery`.
 The next line makes two calls to jQuery via `~'textarea'` and `~this`, with